cultureandempire/cultureandempire.github.io/cande.md

 China has censored its Internet access for a long time, however that filter is leaky, and has to be.
 If you actually cut your citizens off from the outside world, they can't do business, and your economy will suffer.
 This is the North Korea option, which only really works in an already poor country.
 Any interference in the smooth running of the global Internet would bring the wrath of big money down on the hapless idiot who tried it.

-Let's look at some other strategies that [different authorities are using](https://en.wikipedia.org/wiki/Internet_censorship_by_country) to weaken or reduce our freedom to organize on-line without being too obvious about it:
+Let's look at some other strategies that [different authorities are using](https://en.wikipedia.org/wiki/Internet_censorship_by_country) to weaken or reduce our freedom to organize on line without being too obvious about it:

 * *An emerging censorship*, usually on the basis of child pornography, obscenity, terrorism, or copyright and trademark violations.
 There are different approaches.
 Among developed countries, Australia and South Korea (to my knowledge) maintain blacklists of websites that Internet users cannot access.
 These were pushed to "save the children": an easy sell to certain kinds of adults.
 In both cases, the blacklists grew wider and wider.